Azure-Samples/app-templates-WLS-on-aks/README.md

 # Oracle Weblogic Server Cargo Tracker Application Deployed to Azure Kubernetes Service (AKS)
 ## Description
-In this sample app template of the Domain-Driven Design Jakarta EE application.
-The Application is built with Maven and deployed to Oracle WebLogic Server running in an Azure Kubernetes Service (AKS) exposed by Azure Application Gateway.
+This is sample app template of the Domain-Driven Design Jakarta EE application.
+The application is built with Maven and deployed to Oracle WebLogic Server running in an Azure Kubernetes Service (AKS).
+The applciation is exposed by Azure Application Gateway.

 ## Deploy Oracle WebLogic Server Application to Azure Kubernetes Service: